Jul 26, 2019 | Hotel Management | Reading Time: 4 minutes

 So your hotel may have many communication channels for travelers’ disposal, but if these channels don’t talk to each other, it is not an omnichannel service.
 Remember that clients want their experience to be seamless.

 In an omnichannel approach, it doesn’t matter which attendant was in charge of the customer service or where the initial inquiry took place.
-All channels are connected and data is shared, making it easier for customer to engage and to build a loyal relation with the company.
+All channels are connected and data is shared, making it easier for the customer to engage and to build a loyal relation with the company.

-The Impact in the hotel industry
+The Impact of the multichannel and the omnichannel in the hotel industry

-Nowadays, travelers demand for an omnichannel experience.
+Nowadays, travelers demand an omnichannel experience.
 Omnichannel can be a tricky concept.
 Many hotels and resorts work with different channels, but very few of them can be considered omnichannel.

 The truth is that the bigger the number of channels is, the more complicated it is to manage all of them simultaneously.
 In a simple multichannel, one attendant needs to jump from one communication to another: answering websites requests, while Facebook users wait with their requests.

 Moreover, there is the matter of keeping service standard in all channels.
-That means that the more fragmented it is multichannel management, less uniform will be the answers.
+That means that the more fragmented it is multichannel management, the less uniform will be the answers.

 The hotel industry still has ways to embrace new technological changes and to become omnichannel is definitely one.